rixx/books.rixx.de/data/reviews/frank-herbert/dune/index.md

 plan:
   date_added: '2018-02-19'
 related_books:
+- book: dan-simmons/hyperion
+  text: Epic complex philosophical scifi-masterworks that I could not get into.
 - book: greg-egan/quarantine
   text: A completely different book, but the way it talks about minds and possibilities
     was pure Dune.